syncfusion-content/windowsforms-docs/WindowsForms/Grouping/FAQ/How-to-Sort-a-Collection.md

 ---
 layout: post
-title: How to Sort a Collection
+title: How to Sort a Collection | WindowsForms | Syncfusion
 description: How to Sort a Collection
 platform: WindowsForms
 control: Grouping